-Dr Nathan O’Donnell is a writer and researcher with a scholarly background in modern and contemporary British and Irish art.
-He is one of the co-editors of Paper Visual Art Journal, and he publishes on contemporary art here and elsewhere, including The Dublin Review, Gorse, Apollo: The International Art Magazine, The Irish Times and Architecture Ireland.
+Dr. Nathan O’Donnell is a writer and researcher with a scholarly background in modern and contemporary British and Irish art.
+He is one of the co-editors of Paper Visual Art journal, and he publishes on contemporary art here and elsewhere, including The Dublin Review, Gorse, Apollo: The International Art Magazine, the Irish Times and Architecture Ireland.
 He has been the recipient of a Literature Bursary Award from the Arts Council Ireland, as well as artist’s commissions from IMMA, South Dublin County Council and Dublin City Council Arts Office.
-He also lectures on contemporary art at Trinity College and contributes occasionally to the MA Art in the Contemporary World at National College of Art & Design, Dublin.
-His first book, Wyndham Lewis's Cultural Criticism and the Infrastructures of Patronage was published this year.
-Dr Nathan O’Donnell was a Research Fellow at IMMA in connection with the IMMA Collection: Freud Project from 2018-2020.
-He was the holder of a two-year Irish Research Council Enterprise Postdoctoral Fellowship at the museum, 2018-19, during which time he co-organised several events and symposia dedicated to Freud’s work, as well as working as a curatorial researcher for exhibitions in connection with the Freud Project.
-He continues to work between the Collections Department and the Engagement and Learning Department on several educational and curatorial projects.
+He also lectures on contemporary art at Trinity College and contributes occasionally to the MA Art in the Contemporary World at National College of Art and Design, Dublin.
+His first book Wyndham Lewis's Cultural Criticism and the Infrastructures of Patronage, was published in June 2020.